 The position of the Chairman and the Managing Director shall be assumed by different persons with a clear division of power and responsibilities to ensure a balance of power and authority as well as a clear demarcation of power between strategy and policy making process and the day-to-day management of the Company.

-The Board must ensure that at least two (2) or one-third (1/3) of its board members (whichever is higher) are Independent Directors.
-If a vacancy in the Board results in a non-compliance with this requirement, the vacancy must be filled within three (3) months.
+The Board must ensure that at least two (2) or one-third (1/3) of its board members (whichever is higher) are Independent Directors and has at least one (1) woman director.
+If a vacancy in the Board results in a non-compliance with these requirements, the vacancy must be filled within three (3) months.

 The Independent Directors are expected to provide independent judgement, experience and objectivity without being subordinated to operational considerations as well as to ensure that the interests of all shareholders are protected, and that the relevant issues are subjected to objective and impartial consideration by the Board.

-The Board is committed to embrace diversity in the Board composition as further set out in the Board Diversity Policy attached as Appendix A of this Board Charter.
+The Board is committed to embrace diversity in the Board composition as further set out in the Board and Senior Management Diversity Policy

 Senior Independent Director